Making the big decision

 What majors does the School of Communications offer?

-The school consists of two departments.
-The Communications department offers five majors: Journalism, Strategic Communications, Cinema & Television Arts, Communication Design, and Media Analytics.
-The Sport & Event Management department offers one major: Sport & Event Management.
+The school offers six majors: Journalism, Strategic Communications, Cinema & Television Arts, Communication Design, Media Analytics and Sport Management.

 Can first-year students take School of Communications courses?